Rifle FAQ

 Q: Our family spends most summers sailing in northern Labrador, where polar bear encounters are frequent.
 Friends who also sail the Labrador coast tell frightening stories of being tracked by bears and even pursued back to the boat.
 Nearly everyone who frequents that coast carries a rifle for protection when ashore.

 I've narrowed the choice down to three firearms: the Remington 673 Guide Rifle in .350 Rem.
-Mag., the Marlin 1895M in .450 Marlin, and the Rem.
+Mag., the Marlin 1895M in .450 Marlin and the Rem.
 7400 "Weathermaster" in .30-06.

 Judging from what we hear, these emergencies would likely be at medium to close range.
 My mental image involves firing several shots at a charging animal.
 I have no confidence we'd have the luxury of properly aiming.

-So I'm inclined to go for the auto-loading .30-06, in spite of the marginal nature of the cartridge.
+I'm inclined to go for the auto-loading .30-06, in spite of the marginal nature of the cartridge.
 What would be the best bullet weight for the .30-06?
 I'm hoping that the recoil, especially in a gas operated auto-loader, would be noticeably lighter than the .350 or .450 Magnums.

 What do you think of my reasoning?
 Do you have an alternate recommendation?

-A: Let me assure you that you can't miss fast enough to stop any kind of attack, and certainly not by a bear.
+A: Let me assure you that you can't miss fast enough to stop any kind of attack and certainly not by a bear.
 Nor will peripheral hits get the job done.
 Your bullet must disable the animal so that he physically cannot continue the attack, or cause immediate death.
 Your entire family needs to understand and accept the need for precise bullet placement.

 It would also be wise to spend the required time to keep your rifle in good condition.
 Do you really want to trust your life to a weapon that has not been properly maintained?

 In an autoloader I would recommend the Browning BAR Mk.
 II Lightweight Stalker in .338 Win.
 Mag.
 This rifle has a plastic stock and aluminum alloy receiver, which will somewhat reduce the maintenance required.
 It will kick harder than the Safari Grade BAR or Rem.
 7400 in .30-06, but it is light and easy to carry and more effective than a .30-06.
-And the autoloading action really does reduce the felt recoil.
+The autoloading action really does reduce the felt recoil.

 Recommended elk and moose cartridges